Signatory voting formally closed on 28 November. The results are as follows:

 At the July 2017 meeting the Board also agreed that an investment manager with unlisted assets skills and experience (inc. private equity, infrastructure, real assets) would complement the skills on the Board and add value to the Board’s discussions.

 Candidates are asked to elaborate in their statements on their demonstrated governance experience, leadership within responsible investment, ESG expertise and other experience relevant to the long-term success of the PRI.
-This information – as well as information on the nominating signatory, the candidate biography and statement – will enable the signatory electorate to more easily compare the skills, experience and diversity of the respective candidates.
+This information – as well as information on the nominating signatory, the candidate biography, statement and video – will enable the signatory electorate to more easily compare the skills, experience and diversity of the respective candidates.

 To be eligible to stand for the election, candidates must be a ‘relevant officer’, a person who is employed or otherwise serving as: